Skip to main content

 1. Create a global router

-1. In the Control Panel, on the top menu, click Products and select Global Router.
+1. In the Control panel, in the top menu, click Products and select Global Router.

 2. Click Create router.
-Each account has a limit of five global routers.
+A limit of five global routers is set for each account.

 4. Click Create.

-5. If the router is created with ERROR status or hangs in one of the statuses, create a ticket.
+5. If the router was created with the status ERROR or is stuck in one of the statuses, create a ticket.

 2. Connect networks and subnets to the global router